Abundant American forests

 - Privately owned forests generate 2.5 million jobs and contribute $92 billion to the nation’s gross domestic product, according to a recent report by the National Alliance of Forest Owners.

 Private forest owners

-of forests in the Southeast U.S. are owned by private forest owners, according to the National Alliance of Forest Owners.
+of forests in the Southeast U.S. are owned and managed by private forest owners, according to the National Alliance of Forest Owners.